IonelaBita/Bug---Reports/README.md

 3. Click on add to cart.
 4. Click on view cart.
 5. Click on checkout section.
-6. Click on "Proceed to checkout"
+6. Click on "Proceed to checkout".
-7. Complete with an invalid username
+7. Complete with an invalid username.

+**Expected result:**

+An error mesage should appear with invald username.

+**Actual result**

+No error message is displayed.